CryptoLinkTech/ERC721Bridgeable/README.md

 ## Implementation

-Implementation of the ERC721Bridgeable token extension is no different than using the standard ERC721 extension.
+Implementation of the ERC721Bridgeable NFT extension is no different than using the standard ERC721 extension.
 There has only been one addition on the implementing contract side, which is the requirement to add in the address of the TBaaS bridge in the constructor when deploying.

 ```c
 contract ExampleBridgeNFT is ERC721Bridgeable {